Slack Huddles: What Are They & How To Use Them

 1 – What is a Slack Huddle?

 Slack Huddles are lightweight audio calls that let you and members of your team talk to each other in real-time.
+The option to add video to these calls was added in fall 2022.

 The tech disruption of legacy business practices is growing faster with each new feature released by tech companies.
 The Huddle feature, for instance, seeks to mimic regular conversations in the physical workspace that aren’t necessarily centered around work-related topics (though they could be).
 They can literally be about anything but do usually have a core topic that serves as a centralized theme.